India’s drop in tariffs on apples, could be $100M win for WA growers

 Since then, the once-lucrative Indian export market has fallen over 99%.
 This season, Washington producers have exported less than $1 million to the country, with their Indian market share dropping from 53% to less than 1%.

-“When the Trump tariffs came in place, and then the retaliation, it denied our growers a market — and a big market,” said Cantwell in an interview on Thursday.
+“When the Trump tariffs came in place, and then the retaliation, it denied our growers a market — and a big market,” said Cantwell on Thursday.
 “The frustration they have felt has literally been borne out in less places to sell apples, people basically pulling out from farming in general, and fewer and fewer agricultural families.”

 “This [agreement] turns that around,” she added.